Education: Residency: Our Faculty

 Clinical Interests: Genitourinary Cancer, Prostate Cancer, Kidney Cancer, Bladder Cancer, Laparoscopy and Robotics

-Dr. Barocas is an accomplished researcher, focusing on quality of life, quality of care, healthcare disparities and comparative effectiveness.
+Dr. Barocas is an accomplished researcher, focusing on quality of life, quality of care, and comparative effectiveness.
 He is the principal investigator of a multi-center study on the effectiveness and side effects of different treatments for prostate cancer.

 Fellowship Directors